antoniokov/replay-table/README.md

 |-------------------|-------------------|-------------------|
 | Yes |  `81, 71, 70,...`<br/>`.890, .817, .671,...` | [`totalName`](#totalname)<br/>[`totalValue`](#totalvalue)<br/>[`resultMapping`](#resultmapping) |

 Table is sorted using this column.
-When totals are equal position is determined by [`tieBreaking`](#tiebreaking) parameter.
+When totals are equal position is determined by [`positionWhenTied`](#positionWhenTied) parameter.

 ### Change
 | Required | Examples | Customization |